NagarajuNarishetti/MyGallery/README.md

 ## My Gallery

-A lightweight Next.js app to upload, list, preview, download, and delete images and videos on an S3‑compatible storage (MinIO locally, AWS S3 in production).
-Includes light/dark theme and sorting.
+A lightweight Next.js app to upload, list, preview, download, and delete (with Bin) images and videos on an S3‑compatible storage (MinIO locally, AWS S3 in production).
+Includes light/dark theme, sorting, grid/list views, multi-file upload, and multi-select with bulk download (zip) and delete/restore.

 For full details, see `ProjectExplanation.md`.